jpmorganchase/modular/packages/remote-view/README.md

 | `loadWithIframeFallback` | Function `fn(manifest: MicrofrontendManifest) => boolean` | No        | Optional function to determine if an iframe fallback should be used in place of a React component. | `undefined`          |
 | `loading`                | JSX.Element                                               | No        | Display a custom loading component whilst the remote view is being fetched and rendered            | `<div>Loading</div>` |

-`MicrofrontManifest` represents the `package.json` of an ESM View served over an ESM CDN.
+`MicrofrontendManifest` represents the `package.json` of an ESM View served over an ESM CDN.
 This includes fields like the package `name`, `style`, `styleImports` and more - see `packages/modular-types/src/types.ts` for the full list of fields that are expected.

 `<RemoteViewErrorBoundary />`